aleksandryackovlev/openapi-client-sdk-loader/README.md

 Type: `String|Function`
 Default: `'ts'`

-Compiler that is going to be used while processing the api object returned from the SwaggerParser.
+Compiler that is going to be used while processing the api object returned from the [`SwaggerParser`](https://github.com/APIDevTools/swagger-parser).

 #### `String`
 The name of one of the build-in compilers.
 (For now, there is only one ts compiler).